constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 This ownership empowers them to make decisions that may diverge from the desires or interests of the users [](cite:cites Sevignani2013).
-Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue [](cite:cites 9663788), even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013) and contribute to the centralization of wealth, increased surveillance and the non representative distribution of content online (for example in languages and type of content) [](cite:cites Curran2016ch1, Sevignani2013, 9663788).
+Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue [](cite:cites 9663788), even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013) and contribute to the centralization of wealth, increased surveillance and the non-representative distribution of contents online (for example in languages and type of content) [](cite:cites Curran2016ch1, Sevignani2013, 9663788).
 To improve this sovereignty, I focus on data querying of social applications, applications that are driven by the interaction between users.
 In social applications, requesting and discovering new information, while taking into consideration